Sebastian Burduja: Career

+He ran for the position of Mayor of Bucharest in the 2024 elections, placing 4th, with 7% of the votes.

 Published articles and papers

 He has published articles in specialized journals in the United States, focusing in particular on the topic of democracy in Romania and the need to strengthen it.
 In 2016 he published at Editura Curtea Veche the book "Between hope and disappointment.
 Democracy and anti-corruption in Post-Communist Romania", which presents "in its own vision the post-communist course of Romanian democracy, having as reference point the aspect that represented – in my personal opinion – the main obstacle to this evolution: political corruption.” based on the Stanford University diploma paper, graded A+.
 The preface of the book is signed by Larry Diamond, and the afterword by Vladimir Tismăneanu.